-You can not change what you do not know, within a relationship with a narcissist with all their gaslighting we do not know, we are conditioned to look for the bad within us and the good within them.
-Within a narcissist with all their projection they do they do not know, they just blame everyone else, some know, some are extremely calculated, most know to an extent, just most don’t know why.
+You can not change what you do not know.
+Within a relationship with a narcissist with all their gaslighting we do not know, we are conditioned to look for their bad within us and our good within them.
+With a narcissist, with all their projection they do, they do not know.
+They just blame everyone else.
+Some know some are extremely calculated, most know to an extent, just most don’t know why.

 We can not control what we don’t understand.
-A narcissist can not control themselves as they don’t understand themselves, they can only control themselves if they fear the judgment that will strike down their ego they built so high to stop others from seeing their insecurities.
+Narcissists can not control themselves as they don’t understand themselves, they can only control themselves if they fear the judgment that will strike down their ego they built so high to stop others from seeing their insecurities.